lll-jy/cs3245-assign2/README.txt

 the product of document frequency of the word and the fixed document ID width plus one (the '\n' mark).

-An additional file of sizes is generated during indexing, which keeps track of the length of each document.
-The format of this file is such that each line contains two number representing the document ID and length of the document respectively, separated by a white space, and each line is separated using a '\n'.
+An additional file of lengths is generated during indexing, which keeps track of the length of vector of each document.
+The format of this file is such that each line contains two number representing the document ID and length of the vector of document respectively, separated by a white space, and each line is separated using a '\n'.

 1.4 Other notes (Remains the same as HW2)